nautofon/ats-towns/README.md

 If this collection turns out to be useful, I intend to complete it for most of ATS eventually.

+At least mountain passes should probably be in another dataset instead of this one.
+They might be removed here if such a dataset become available separately in future.

-Beyond that, it might be interesting to expand this idea to other POIs, such as mountain passes or viewpoints.
+Beyond that, it might be interesting to expand this idea to other POIs, such as historical markers, rest areas, or viewpoints.